Catalytic channels are the only noise-robust catalytic processes

-Robust catalysis also paves an alternative pathway for investigating channel catalysis, where a free channel induces a non-free one through the assistance of a channel that functions as a catalyst.
-Although resource theories of channels have been actively studied~\cite{Devetak2008Dynamical, Chiribella2008Supermap, Rosset2018Dynamical, Liu2019Dynamical, Gour2019Dynamical, Takagi2020Dynamical, Gour2020Dynamical}, their catalytic versions are largely unexplored~\cite{LipkaBartosik2023CatReview,Datta2023CatReview}.
-Our work makes initial strides towards addressing this gap, as robust catalysis can be regarded as a particular form of channel catalysis.
-Specifically, if the \emph{catalyst channel} is a preparation channel with a fixed outcome, channel catalysis results in a \emph{catalytic channel}, as in Thm.~\ref{thm:robcat_is_catchan}.
-Generic channel catalysis, on the other hand, is not immediately precluded by the absence of robust catalysis, as demonstrated in Ref.~\cite{Vidal_catchannel}, where a non-free channel can be transformed to another non-free channel only when a catalyst is present.
-This does not fit our definition of robust catalysis as the system-catalyst channel is not free; however, it is robust under errors in initial state preparation.
-Given the input-agnostic nature of channel catalysis, it is plausible to assume a closer tie between channel catalysis and robust catalysis.
+Robust catalysis also paves an alternative pathway for investigating \emph{channel catalysis}, where a free channel induces a non-free one through the assistance of another channel that functions as a catalyst.
+Our work reveals that catalytic channels are the result of specific channel catalyses, where the channel acting as a catalyst is a fixed-outcome preparation channel.
+Generic channel catalysis, on the other hand, is not immediately precluded by our no-go theorems, as demonstrated in Ref.~\cite{Vidal_catchannel, Lipka-Bartosik2021Teleportation} for the entanglement theory.
+These examples do not fit our definition of robust catalysis as the system-catalyst channel is not free; however, they also represent robust catalytic advantage as the final channel is attainable only when a catalyst is present while this advantage is robust under errors in initial state preparation.
+Hence, channel catalysis hints at a new potential for robust catalytic advantages in important theories such as entanglement, coherence, and magic, despite our result ruling out the existence of catalytic channels in those theories.
 We leave this question for future investigations.

 Lastly, we identify a hierarchy of composition rules for free states within resource theories, revealing a spectrum from the impossibility to the possibility of robust catalysis.
 This hierarchy effectively delineates the types of correlations permitted under free operations.
 We anticipate that this framework will foster new strategies for extending or even hybridizing resource theories, offering novel approaches to exploring complex resource interactions.